MolEpicUU/sleepapnea_gut/README.md

 # sleepapnea_gut

-### "Obstructive sleep apnea is associated with specific gut microbiota species and functions in the population-based Swedish CardioPulmonary bioImage Study".
+### "Obstructive sleep apnea was associated with the human gut microbiota composition and functional potential in the population-based Swedish CardioPulmonary bioImage Study (SCAPIS)".

 ***

-#### Last update: 2022-May-20
+#### Last update: 2023-Feb-16